EcoFrost technician explaining Canada Greener Homes Affordability Program eligibility to a homeowner

 Canada Greener Homes Affordability Program 2026

-Federal grant of up to $10,000 (or up to $25,000 in co-delivery provinces) for low-to-median-income households.
+Income-qualified grant of up to $10,000 federally (up to $25,000 in co-delivery provinces) for low-to-median-income households.
+In Ontario it is delivered through Save on Energy as a no-cost heat pump.
 Replaces the closed Canada Greener Homes Grant.

 Replaces the closed Canada Greener Homes Grant

 The original Canada Greener Homes Grant (up to $5,000 for all incomes) closed January 20, 2026.
-The Affordability Program is its replacement for income-qualified households.
-If you do not qualify on income, see the Canada Greener Homes Loan (0% interest, no income test).
+The Affordability Program is its replacement for income-qualified households, delivered in Ontario through Save on Energy.
+If you do not qualify on income, see the Home Renovation Savings Program (no income test).

 The program at a glance